About this session

 Key stage 1 and Key stage 2 | Subject: History | Topic: Victorians | Session type: Route-based and classroom

 What did Victoria do at Christmas?
-Find out how celebrations changed from her childhood and throughout the period that she reigned.
+Find out how celebrations changed from her childhood and throughout the period of her reign.

 Through song, stories, games and object-handling, children will explore the development of Christmas from the Georgian period to the introduction in Victorian times of activities and festivities that are still carried out today.